jump-dev/Dualization.jl/docs/src/index.md

 ## Installation

-To install the package you can use `Pkg.add` it as follows:
+To install the package you can use `Pkg.add` as follows:
 ```julia
 pkg> add Dualization
 ```